Last updated on November 20, 2021 by Liza Hawkins

 Can there be anything more comforting than homemade biscuits?
 Okay, I suppose there are a ton of wonderful comfort foods out there that on any given day could be better than a warm, homemade biscuit.
 But, sometimes a biscuit is the bee’s knees.
 It’s the perfect complement to a roast chicken, beef stew, chili, or just served up with breakfast (maybe with some sausage gravy???).

-The only thing better than homemade biscuits are EASY homemade biscuits, which is exactly the kind of bread recipe I like – EASY.
+The only thing better than homemade biscuits is EASY homemade biscuits, which is exactly the kind of bread recipe I like: EASY.

-The day I got the itch to make homemade biscuits for the first time, I found a biscuits recipe from Paula Deen that happened to use ingredients I already had in my pantry, like butter instead of lard or shortening.
+The day I got the itch to make homemade biscuits for the first time, I found a biscuits recipe via Food Network that happened to use ingredients I already had in my pantry, like butter instead of lard or shortening.

 I made a few tweaks, which included baking them in the oven uncovered (instead of covered in a skillet over hot coals in the fireplace), and slathering the tops of the biscuit dough with butter before baking them.

 My biscuits turned out light and fluffy (as opposed to flaky), and were definitely easy and totally yummy!

 Is there anything more delicious than a warm homemade biscuit?

 - 1 teaspoon sea salt